 If you are primarily working with solid wood, an alternative top bevel tooth pattern will work fine for that.

-Here are some of the common blade tooth configuration and its meaning.
+Here are some of the common blade tooth configurations and its meaning.

 - FT – Flat-Top

 - Comb – Combination Tooth

 - TCG – Triple Chip Grind

 Just like any other tool, the build quality is by far the most important factor when it comes to determining the quality.
 The best miter saw blades should be precise and lack of build quality can cause blade wrap which can throw off the precision causing uneven cuts.

 As you know by now that the teeth count is the primary factor here, but the blade construction will have an impact on the quality of the cut.
 The blade should be evenly balanced and it preferable to have laser cut vents that prevent vibration.

 Okay, so a lot of people out there don’t even know the difference between a miter saw blade and a circular saw blade.
 They spin in a different direction and because of that, the teeth on those blades point in different directions.

 Sometimes it happens that you will end up buying a circular saw blade for your miter saw.
 This shit happens all the time and it will even fit perfectly.
 Because there is no damn difference between them.